ianmtaylor1/ianmtaylor1.github.io/_posts/2020-03-20-hdhomerun-over-wifi.md

 static ip_address=192.168.2.1/24
 static routers=192.168.2.0
 ```
 Here my main network addresses are in the `192.168.0.x` block.
 I chose the address `192.168.0.222` for my Raspberry Pi, which is outside of my main router’s DHCP range.
 My router and DNS server are both at `192.168.0.1`.
-I chose `192.168.2.x` for the secondary network I’m creating behind the Pi’s ethernet port.
+I chose `192.168.2.x` for the secondary network I’m creating behind the Pi’s ethernet port, with the Raspberry Pi itself at `192.168.2.1`.

 ### Step 2: DHCP server